rizkura96/rizkura96/README.md

 <img align="right" alt="Coding" width="380" src="https://media.tenor.com/qJ5evVs-_uUAAAAC/coding.gif" />

-QA Automation Engineer working across web automation (Selenium and Java — TestNG and Cucumber BDD), API testing (Postman, and Cucumber Serenity BDD with Rest Assured), UI automation with Playwright (TypeScript), and performance testing with JMeter.
+QA Automation Engineer working across web automation (Selenium and Java, both TestNG and Cucumber BDD), API testing (Postman, and Cucumber Serenity BDD with Rest Assured), UI automation with Playwright (TypeScript), and performance testing with JMeter.
 I run projects through Trello and GitHub Projects, and I'm comfortable working with AWS for deployment and infrastructure.
-Beyond testing, I also design, build, and deploy my own full-stack web tools in my free time — see [Things I've Built](#-things-ive-built) below.
+Beyond testing, I also design, build, and deploy my own full-stack web tools in my free time.
+See [Things I've Built](#-things-ive-built) below.
 Lately I've been getting into cybersecurity and security testing as well.
 I'm detail-oriented, enjoy digging into edge cases, and I'm always picking up new tools when they make the work faster or the product better.

-- 🔭 I'm currently focused on **test automation (Playwright/TypeScript, Selenium Java — TestNG & Cucumber)** and **API testing (Postman, Serenity BDD + Rest Assured)**
+- 🔭 I'm currently focused on **test automation (Playwright/TypeScript, Selenium Java with TestNG & Cucumber)** and **API testing (Postman, Serenity BDD + Rest Assured)**
-- 🛠️ I also **build and deploy my own full-stack web apps** — Node.js backends, vanilla JS/HTML/CSS frontends, custom auth, deployed on Render/AWS
+- 🛠️ I also **build and deploy my own full-stack web apps**: Node.js backends, vanilla JS/HTML/CSS frontends, custom auth, deployed on Render/AWS
-- 🤖 I use **AI-assisted development (Claude Code)** to design, build, and ship real, deployed applications end-to-end — not just autocomplete, but full products from idea to production
+- 🤖 I use **AI-assisted development (Claude Code)** to design, build, and ship real, deployed applications end-to-end, not just autocomplete but full products from idea to production
 - 💬 Ask me about **Web/API/Performance Testing, Test Automation Frameworks, or building small tools that solve a real problem**
 - 📫 How to reach me: **rizkura96@gmail.com**
-- ⚡ Fun fact: I'll ask for a bigger drop zone, then bigger again, then a slider on top of that — turns out "detail-oriented" also means never being quite happy with the first version 😄
+- ⚡ Fun fact: I'll ask for a bigger drop zone, then bigger again, then a slider on top of that.
+Turns out "detail-oriented" also means never being quite happy with the first version 😄

 <br clear="right"/>